nishchaljs/WeCanUseItToo/README.md

 ## Modules
 ### 1. Authentication using facial recognition
-The image of the user is captured and verified with the existing images present in the database(images saved during sign up)
+The image of the user is captured and verified with the existing images present in the database(images saved during sign up) using Haar Cascade OpenCV.
 ### 2. Video Transcription Using AI Speech Recognition
 Google Speech to text API is used to get real-time speech to text transcription of video posts, this will help the deaf and dumb to understand the video contents.